Anurag1101/parallax1/README.md

     ├── sport-2.jpg      # Image for paragliding section
     ├── sport-3.jpg      # Image for surfing section

-Technologies Used
+**Technologies Used**:

-HTML5: Markup for structuring the webpage.
+**HTML5:** Markup for structuring the webpage.

-Tailwind CSS: Utility-first CSS framework for styling.
+**Tailwind CSS:**  Utility-first CSS framework for styling.

-CSS3: Custom styles for the parallax effects and layout adjustments.
+**CSS3:**  Custom styles for the parallax effects and layout adjustments.

-How to Use
+**How to Use**:
-Clone the repository:

-bash
-Copy code
-git clone <repository-url>
+    Clone the repository: git clone <repository-url>
-Navigate to the project folder:
+    Navigate to the project folder: cd parallax-website Open index.html in your browser:open index.html

-bash
-Copy code
-cd parallax-website
-Open index.html in your browser:

-bash
-Copy code
-open index.html
     Customize the images in the background, foreground, and sports sections as needed.

-Screenshots

-License
+**License**:

 This project is licensed under the MIT License.
 Feel free to use and modify it for your own purposes.